When to send a job offer email

 Dear Felix Navarro,

-We are excited to be offering you a full-time position as a Graphic Designer at Company ABC, reporting directly to our Art Director, Sarah Greene.
-Based on your experience, interviews, and design portfolio, we are looking forward to seeing how you will take our brand messaging to the next level.
+We are excited to offer you a full-time position as a Graphic Designer at Company ABC, reporting directly to our Art Director, Sarah Greene.
+Based on your experience, interviews and design portfolio, we look forward to seeing how you will take our brand messaging to the next level.

-As an employee of Company ABC, you will also have access to our comprehensive benefits program, which includes unlimited vacation days, health insurance, 401(k) with company matching, and tuition reimbursement.
+As an employee of Company ABC, you will also have access to our comprehensive benefits program, which includes unlimited vacation days, health insurance, RRSPs and tuition reimbursement.
 I have attached the full details of the benefits we offer for you to look over.

 We are excited about the possibility of you joining Company ABC!
 If you have any questions, please contact me directly via phone or email.